 Chicago food writer Audarshia Townsend on Substack spotlights virtual West African restaurant Dozzy’s Grill in South Loop.
 Owner Dozzy Ibekwe draws connections between West African cuisine and soul food, evident most clearly in dishes like gumbo.

-One way to celebrate the month is to patronized Black-owned restaurants.
+One way to celebrate the month is to patronize Black-owned restaurants.
 Chefs are encouraging that by offering specials.
 Chicago and Detroit are teaming up.
-Virtue chef Erick Williams is collaborating with Patrick Coleman, owner of Southern restaurant Beans & Cornbread, just south of Detroit.
-They’re both offering versions of Coleman’s Shoebox Meals, tributes to his mother and great grandmother who were barred from eating in train dining cars during the Jim Crow era when they traveled and thus packed their own lunches in shoeboxes.
+Virtue chef Erick Williams is collaborating with Patrick Campbell, owner of Southern restaurant Beans & Cornbread, just northwest of Detroit.
+They’re both offering versions of Campbell’s Shoebox Meals, tributes to his mother and great-grandmother who were barred from eating in train dining cars during the Jim Crow era when they traveled and thus packed their own lunches in shoeboxes.
 Williams’ meal ($22) includes fried chicken, collard greens, and hot sauce biscuits, and will be available from Wednesday, February 17 through Sunday, February 28.
 Proceeds will go directly to each restaurant’s staff.

 Chicago Black Restaurant Week has also returned for its sixth year with a new partner in third-party delivery company Uber Eats.
 Chicagoans can peruse a list of more than 80 participating restaurants for specials and deals — and hang onto those names for year-round dining inspiration.